West looking like a post-season contender in 49-14 rout of Carson - Salisbury Post

 “That’s hard to say,” Kraft responded.
 “But it’s good to be 1-0.”

 NOTES: Williams-Simpson made three TD grabs and leads the county with seven touchdowns. … West punter Ben Sweet suffered a left ankle injury in the first quarter and never returned.
 Kicker Juan Artega handled the punting responsibilities and averaged 31 yards on three boots.
-His fourth attempt was blocked and recovered in the end zone by Keegan Barger for a Carson touchdown with 5:52 to play. … Two-way lineman Josh Noble had a cast and sleeve on his injured right wrist and played sparingly on offense only. … Burris, who had thrown only four passes in CHS’s first three games, was 3-for-9 for 76 yards and a TD. … Rowan-Salisbury Schools Superintendant Tony Watlington was part of a boisterous crowd. … Before the game, the Cougars honored the 13 U.S. service members killed in the Aug.
+His fourth attempt was blocked and recovered in the end zone by Keegan Barger for a Carson touchdown with 5:52 to play. … Two-way lineman Josh Noble had a cast and sleeve on his injured right wrist and played sparingly on offense only. … Burris, who had passed for 58 yards in Carson’s first three games, was 3-for-9 for 76 yards and a TD. … Rowan-Salisbury Schools Superintendant Tony Watlington was part of a boisterous crowd. … Before the game, the Cougars honored the 13 U.S. service members killed in the Aug.
 26 attack in Kabul.

 Rugby coming to Kannapolis on Sept.
 25